← Back to blog

 This separation enables:

-• Stuck job recovery — if a job stays DISPATCHED > 5 minutes, something went wrong.
-Revert to QUEUED.
+• Stuck job recovery — if a job stays DISPATCHED > 5 minutes, revert to QUEUED

 • Accurate capacity calculation — we know exactly how many jobs are in-flight

-• Frontend simplicity — map DISPATCHED → QUEUED in API responses.
-Users don’t need to see internal states.
+• Frontend simplicity — map DISPATCHED → QUEUED in API responses

 Atomic Job Claiming with PostgreSQL